alexs714/nordstrom-hello-retail-workshop/Lesson5_CleanUpYourMess/README.md

 ## Unregister Your Stream

-Disconnect your stream from the core Retail Stream.

-Please use the `/unhook-stream` command in the `#serverless-workshop` slack channel to register your complete Kinesis and Role ARNs with the conference organizers:
+Please use the `/unhook-stream` command in the `#serverless-workshop` slack channel to disconnect your stream from the core Retail Stream:

 In Slack, using your Kinesis ARN:
 ```